We have worked on projects for client Siemens since 2014.

 Following a health awareness day run on the Siemens Rail site in north Lincolnshire, Siemens Regional EHS&S Manager Paul Barker said: “The teams gave very positive feedback regarding the supply of occupational health specialists.
 It was something they really did seem to appreciate, because many of them find their working hours and location make it quite difficult to see their GP for routine checks.”

 We supplied a large number of trades and labour to Thameslink, supported by labour manager Mark Beer, as well as professional staff.
+Our document controller has been on the project since June 2014.

 Civil engineering projects